mindplay-dk/composer-locator/README.md

 ### API

+Using the API is completely optional - if you use the stream-wrapper, you don't need to concern yourself with local file-system paths to begin with.
+Anything else you can do with the API can be done with the stream-wrapper - for example, instead of `ComposerLocator::isInstalled("vendor/package")`, you can use `is_dir("composer://vendor/package")`.

-To obtain the installation path for given package:
+To obtain the installation path for a given package:

 ```php
 $path = ComposerLocator::getPath("vendor/package"); // => "/path/to/vendor/package"